felixbade/github-telegram-notifications/README.md

 - New pull request
 - Merge pull request
 - Reject pull request
+- Issues

 ## Planned features
 - Say the group chat id to Telegram after the bot has been added to a new group
   - Also GitHub webhook setup instructions
-- More event types, like issues
+- More event types

 ## Why?